The-Grinnell-College-Experience-Team/GCE-Backend/README.md

 We organized the same backlogs in `Project` tab.
 Click [here](https://github.com/orgs/The-Grinnell-College-Experience-Team/projects/6) to go to the page directly. <br>
 Thanks to GitHub Issues, here we will be able to communicate and track any issues that may arise.

-Below is the brief description for each board in our issue tracker in `Project` tab:
+Below is the brief description of each board in our issue tracker in `Project` tab:

 **Sprint To Do** <br>
 This board contains the issues that are assigned to the current sprint. <br>